eXascaleInfolab/TSM-Bench/generation/README.md

 #### Dataset Creation

 - Name your dataset as `original.txt`.
+The file should:
-The file should contain one column representing the time series to augment with 3K datapoints.
+   - contain one column representing the time series to augment.
+   - nrows >= 3000.
 - Create a new folder under `data/` with the name of your dataset and add `original.txt` inside, i.e., `data/{dataset_name}/original.txt`

 #### 1. Model Training